 Insecure attachment can be passed from one generation to the next as caregivers who struggle with their own unresolved trauma may have difficulty allowing a range of emotions in their own child.
 During periods of stress and tension they might react with anger, fear or other destructive emotions with no awareness of how they are acting.

-Has a good trust in self and others.
+- SECURE Attachment| good trust in self and others.
 Satisfying relationships with both men and women.
-Can be present in life and relationships in an embodied way.
+Can be present in an embodied way.
 Strong self esteem and respectful of others. primary caretakers who provided a secure base from which they could venture out and explore independently but always return to a safe place.

 - AVOIDANT Attachment | loner.
 Minimizes relationships.
 Difficulty expressing emotional needs.
 Excel intellectually.
 Many friends yet it tends to be superficial.
 Triggered as relationships deepen and vulnerability arises. left alone too much.
-Caregiver distant or absent.
-Caregiver has never been safe meeting emotional needs.
-Eventually the child may deny their need, even though it’s there, and avoid contact and remain isolated.
+Caregiver distant or absent and never safe meeting emotional needs.
+Eventually may deny their need, even though it’s there, and avoid contact and remain isolated.

-In relationship may be insecure.
-They may be anxious, a little needy, worried about partner going out with friends or having separate interests.
+- AMBIVALENT Attachment | Insecure, anxious, a little needy, worried about partner going with friends or having separate interests.
 In extreme cases controlling, possessive and jealous. caregivers not there when needed and didn’t get attention as needed.

 - DISORGANIZED Attachment | Avoid relationships as they don’t always understand how to trust.
 Or make relationships but they never last long and that supports a belief that never works out.
 Keep proving distorted belief of not being worthy.
 Sense of safety not there and can need to fight or flee. parents had addictions or looked after parents from a very young age.
 Could have been in the hospital or experienced some kind of separation where they decided that Relationships are one of our deepest issues tapping into the deep-rooted and innermost conditioning of our inner self.
 Their experience may be blocked from their consciousness.

 Who we are Now